 Throwing on a cable knit cardigan to counter fall’s tantalizing breezes, kicking one’s way through piles of crisp, burnt sienna leaves windswept along sidewalks and parks, visiting an Ontario fall fair or heading to a Toronto area farm to pick your own apples is an admittedly romanticized portrait of autumn, but one which we city dwellers so readily embrace.
 Apple picking unifies family and friends in a purely rustic activity, the results of which everyone can enjoy.
 Plus it’s a great way to get out and see the fall colours.

 Exceptionally mild weather in the Toronto Region in March 2012 and a subsequent frost in April resulted in damaged apple crops this year, which means that apple picking and varieties will be sparse.
-The following apple farms near Toronto will, however, be offering some apple varieties for pick-your-own.
+Find out where to go apple picking near Toronto at the following apple farms that offer pick-your-own apples.